StemVibrations/STEM/docs/known_issues.rst

 --------------------------------------------------
 When generating a track with volume sleepers, it can happen that the geometry generation fails when the underlying geometry contains a point which is exactly on the same coordinate as the origin point of the track generation.
-Below code is shown which illustrates the problem.
+The code below illustrates this issue.
 In this code, the origin point of the track is included in the coordinate list of the ballast layer, which leads to a failure of the geometry generation as shown in the figure below.

 .. code-block:: python